KonstantinSimeonov/funsusotickass/README.md

 - `runners/` directory contains implemeted runners for different languages

 ## Requiements
-- node
+- node or python
-- a bash-compatible shell
+- bash v >= 4.0 or a compatible shell

 ## Hints: